-The Company currently originates Direct Loans in Alabama, Florida, Georgia (over \$3,000), Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, North Carolina, Ohio, South Carolina, and Tennessee.
+The Company currently originates Direct Loans in Alabama, Florida, Georgia (over \$3,000), Illinois, Indiana, Kansas, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, South Carolina, and Tennessee.
 Direct Loans are loans originated directly between the Company and the consumer.
 These loans are typically for amounts ranging from \$500 to \$11,000 and are generally secured by a lien on an automobile, watercraft or other permissible tangible personal property.
-The average loan made during fiscal 2020 by the Company had an initial principal balance of approximately \$4,000.
+The average loan made during fiscal 2021 by the Company had an initial principal balance of approximately \$4,100.
 The Company does not expect the average loan size to increase significantly within the foreseeable future.
 Most of the Direct Loans are originated with current or former customers under the Company's automobile financing program.
 The typical Direct Loan represents a better credit risk than our typical Contract due to the customer's payment history with the Company, as well as their established relationship with the local branch staff.
-The Company does not have a Direct Loan license in Pennsylvania, Nevada, Idaho, or Wisconsin, and none is presently required in Georgia provided that the original principal balance of the loan is greater than \$3,000.
-The Company obtained a Direct Loan license in Ohio during the fiscal year ended 2019 and pursued licenses in all other states with physical branch operations with the exception of Pennsylvania during the fiscal year ended 2020.
+The Company does not have a Direct Loan license in Idaho, Nevada, Texas, Utah, or Wisconsin, and none is presently required in Georgia provided that the original principal balance of the loan is greater than \$3,000.
 The size of the loan and maximum interest rate that may be (and is) charged varies from state to state.
 The Company considers the individual's income, credit history, job stability, and the value of the collateral offered by the borrower to secure the loan as the primary factors in determining whether an applicant will receive an approval for such loan.
 Additionally, because most of the Direct Loans made by the Company to date have been made to borrowers under Contracts previously purchased by the Company, the payment history of the borrower under the Contract is a significant factor in making the loan decision.
-The Company's Direct Loan program was implemented in April 1995 and accounted for approximately 5% of the Company's annual consolidated revenues during the year ended March 31, 2020.
+The Company's Direct Loan program was implemented in April 1995 and accounted for approximately 7% of the Company's annual consolidated revenues during the year ended March 31, 2021.

 In connection with its Direct Loan program, the Company also makes available credit disability insurance, credit life insurance, and involuntary unemployment insurance coverage to customers through unaffiliated third-party insurance carriers.
-Approximately 64% of the Direct Loans outstanding as of March 31, 2020 elected to purchase third-party insurance coverage made available by the Company.
+Approximately 71% of the Direct Loans outstanding as of March 31, 2021 elected to purchase third-party insurance coverage made available by the Company.
 The cost of this insurance to the customer, which includes a commission for the Company, is included in the amount financed by the customer.